ericabooth/ercotapi-stata-public/README.md

 help ercotapi
 ```

-That one command copies everything the package needs, the command and its
+That  command copies everything the package needs, the command and its
 helper ado files, the help file, and the Python engine, straight to your
 adopath.
 Stata files the `.py` files under `PLUS/py/` and the package looks for
 them there, so there is no manual `adopath` step.
 Run the same line again